kuanrcl/MySQL_Test_Drive/Prep/Readme.md

 For MacOS, you can can use ``ssh`` in mac terminal

 ## Install MySQL Workbench Enterprise
-We will be using ""MySQL Workbench Enterprise"" to work with MySQL Server The installation package is stored at the compute instance assigned to you, you can download the installation package from the compute instance using ``winscp`` or any other scp utility programs
+We will be using ''MySQL Workbench Enterprise'' to work with MySQL Server The installation package is stored at the compute instance assigned to you, you can download the installation package from the compute instance using ``winscp`` or any other scp utility programs

 Use ``winscp`` to download the package